BestGigaCat/udacity-mobile-flashcards/README.md

 # About
 This is the third project for Udacity mobile flashcard work.
 You could manage decks and cards in it to answer questions at any time with your phone.

+This project is started with a template provided by `expo init`.
 # How to start project
 Run
 ```